 Tuesdays and Fridays at 10am

-Tuesdays and Fridays 10k at 10am –self-led runs - please check the relevant Facebook group for arrangements.
+Tuesdays and Fridays 10k at 10am –self-led runs of 10k / 6.2miles on a route taking in the local parks and the canal - please check the relevant Facebook group for arrangements.

 ** Sunday 10 miles **

-Meet Ealing Green Informal 10 mile (16.1k) self-led run taking the route through the parks to the river, along to Richmond and back via Syon Park.
+9am Meet Ealing Green Informal 10 mile (16.1k) self-led run taking the route through the parks to the river, along to Richmond and back via Syon Park.
 Because of refurbishment works on Richmond Lock Footbridge scheduled until the beginning of December 2019, you will need to cross the river at Twickenham Bridge which is the next bridge along – a diversion of about 0.5mile (0.7k).
-Alternatively, with EHM approaching, some Eagles are thinking of doing long runs on the EHM route.
-Please shout up on Facebook if you are planning to do a long run and would like company.
+Please shout up on Facebook if you are planning to do a long run and would like company (or indeed if you would like to do this run at a different time).

 The benefits of XC are set out in this article. https://www.startfitness.co.uk/blog/importance-cross-country-running/